tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Welcome students to the second day of Pandas, open the lesson slides to explain the focus of today's class and highlight the following:

-* You will leverage your data cleaning, indexing, and visualization skills from Day 1 in order to sort, group, multi-index, and concatenate multiple financial datasets for daily returns and investment risk analysis.
+* You will leverage your data cleaning, indexing, and visualization skills from Day 1 to sort, group, multi-index, and concatenate multiple financial datasets for daily returns and investment risk analysis.

-* By the end of the lesson, your will have used Pandas to compare two portfolios and identify which is the smarter investment.
+* By the end of the lesson, you will have used Pandas to compare two portfolios and identify which is the smarter investment.

 Continue with the lesson slides, move to to the `Sorting` section and highlight the following:

-* When you work with financial data, it is very common to sort values in ascending or descending order.
+* When you work with financial data, it is common to sort values in ascending or descending order.
 Data is not always organized in the best way for analysis.
 Sometimes, data needs to be cleaned and sorted.

 * Pandas provides a function for this called `sort_values` that will sort a DataFrame by a column.